-- describe the structure of DNA and chromosomes, the ways in which gene expression are altered, the reasons why genome sizes vary between organisms, how genes evolve and how this can reveal evolution, applications of molecular genetics to the study of variation at a number of levels.
+- describe the structure of DNA and chromosomes, the ways in which gene expression are altered, the reasons why genome sizes vary between organisms, how genes evolve and how this can reveal evolution, and how molecular genetics can be applied to the study of variation

 - extract and analyze DNA using a number of basic techniques.

-- give examples of how molecular genetics reveals the evolutionary processes in humans.
+- give examples of how molecular genetics reveals evolutionary processes in humans.

 - use the terminology and apply the theory underlying cladistic analysis to describe evolutionary relationships.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.